plastic-labs/tutor-gpt/README.md

 - `app/` - the pages, layouts, and API routes
 - `hooks/` - Custom hooks made for the front end
 - `util/` - Various utility functions and integrations with external services
-- `components/` - this contains a FullStack `NextJS` version of Tutor-GPT
+- `components/` - this contains a FullStack `Next.js` version of Tutor-GPT
 - `supabase/` - contains SQL scripts necessary for setting up local supabase
 - `scripts/` - Lifecycle scripts that help setup and sync the project